PhantomGamesDevelopment/TWM2/README.md

   * All 'Boss' level enemies will now have gold text in their name.
   * The Helljump 'Oh Lordy' modifier has been changed to 'Reduces the cooldown time of the Zombie Lord's Photon Cannon by 50%'.
   * The RSA Laser Rifle has been renamed to the 'UR-22 Laser Rifle'
+  * The Pistol Weapon Slot is now called the Sidearm Slot
 * General Bug Fixes
   * Addressed the issue when gaining more than 1 million EXP that would result in your total EXP being reset by the difference between 1 million exp and your current exp.
   * Fixed the bug in which picking up weapon clips with an empty weapon would not automatically trigger weapon reload on that weapon.